jfhbrook/susitna/README.md

 ### Near Term Polish

+- Pop results of expression statements
+- Push nil on bare return
+  - (Is this how clox does it?)
 - Save/print result for bare expressions
+  - Replace the final pop code with a return, if the most recent compiled command is an Expression
 - Exit command
 - Robust locations
   - Figure out exactly what location information is needed for a traceback